How to improve Web Accessibility

 Developing a website that everyone can use, no matter their abilities or disabilities is important; however, many sites and tools are developed with accessibility barriers that make them difficult or impossible for some people to use.
 Web accessibility helps screen readers and other tools understand content better.

-Semantic HTML#
+Semantic HTML

 A semantic tag describes its meaning to both the browser and the developer, and also improves SEO, making your site more findable.

-- Easier to develop with; they have built-in keyboard accessibility — users can navigate between buttons using the Tab key and activate their selection using Space, Return or Enter.
+Semantic markup has other benefits beyond accessibility: - Easier to develop with; they have built-in keyboard accessibility — users can navigate between buttons using the Tab key and activate their selection using Space, Return or Enter. - Semantic elements like headings and links are favored by search engines for SEO, making your content more discoverable compared to non-semantic elements like <div>

 .

-ARIA roles#
+ARIA roles

 By default, many semantic elements in HTML have a role; for example, <main>